 To better understand noise in the local area NSW Ports commissioned noise monitoring activities in 2020.
 The report concluded the largest source of low frequency noise in the area was ships berthed at Port Botany, with other low frequency noise sources contributing.
-A copy of the report can be found at https://www.nswports.com.au/outcome-noise-investigation-port-botany.
+Low frequency noise is often described by people as a ‘throbbing’ or ‘humming’ sound and can become more noticeable during the evening and at night.
+A copy of the NSW Ports report can be found at https://www.nswports.com.au/outcome-noise-investigation-port-botany.

 We will continue to provide updates to the community through our website.

-Noise relating to Port Botany can be reported to NSW Ports on 1300 922 524, via the NSW Ports website at www.nswports.com.au or via your local council.
+Noise relating to Port Botany can be reported to NSW Ports on 1300 922 524, or at www.nswports.com.au or to your local council.

 Noise relating to Opal packaging can be reported to Opal on 1800 072 734, 24 hours a day, 7 days a week.
 Reporting to the licence holder in the first instance will ensure the quickest response.